dado-official/dashboard_schertech/documentation/custom_entry_api.md

 #### Body parameters
 Parameter | Description
 --- | ---
-value | The value you want to store
+value | The new value you want to store